nervosnetwork/docs.nervos.org/website/docs/basics/guides/crypto wallets/neuron.md

 ## Install Neuron Wallet

-Download and install the latest version of the Neuron Wallet from the [Neuron Wallet releases page](https://github.com/nervosnetwork/neuron/releases) on Github.
+Download and install the latest version of Neuron Wallet from the [Neuron Wallet releases page](https://github.com/nervosnetwork/neuron/releases) on Github.

-**Note**: Make sure the version is the latest.
+**Note**: Install the latest version of Neuron Wallet.
+For Windows versions before Windows 10, the latest [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) must be installed before installing Neuron Wallet.

 ## Set Up a Neuron Wallet